cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Creating a task using model manager

-The application will be enabled automatically if [OpenVINO™ component](https://github.com/opencv/cvat/blob/develop/components/openvino) is installed.
+The application will be enabled automatically if [OpenVINO™ component](/components/openvino) is installed.
 It allows to use custom models for auto annotation.
 Only models in OpenVINO™ toolkit format are supported.
 If you would like to annotate a task with a custom model, please convert it to the intermediate representation (IR) format via the model optimizer tool.
 See [OpenVINO documentation](https://software.intel.com/en-us/articles/OpenVINO-InferEngine) for details.
-To create a task using the model manager, click the model manager button on the main page
+You can "register" a model and "use" it after that to pre annotate your tasks.

 ![](static/documentation/images/image099.jpg)

-Model manager allows you to upload a model to form a pre annotation, for example, if there's no annotation.
-In the model manager window you can download or update models.
-[Read more](https://github.com/opencv/cvat/tree/develop/cvat/apps/auto_annotation)
+The model manager allows you to manage your deep learning (DL) models uploaded for auto annotation.
+Using the functionality you can upload, update or delete a specific DL model.
+Use "Auto annotation" button to pre annotate a task using one of your DL models.
+[Read more](/apps/auto_annotation)

 ![](static/documentation/images/image104.jpg)